Mike11199/Puzzle-Shortest-Path-CS-325-Algorithms-Portfolio-Project/README.md

 (3, 7), (4, 7), (5, 7), (5, 6), (6, 6), (7, 6), (8, 6), (9, 6), (9, 7), (9, 8), (9, 9)],
 'RRRDDDRRRRDDLDDDDRRR')
 ```

+# Time Complexity of Solution

+- The time complexity of the solution implemented is:

+  - $O(V * log{}{V})$

+- V can be said to be each vertex (cell/matrix of the graph).
+This is because insertion and removal of elements into
+the priority queue (min heap) takes log V time.